netmod-wg/schedule-yang/draft-ietf-netmod-schedule-yang.md

   }
 }
 ~~~~
-{: #ex-00 title="Generic Parameters with "validity" for Schedule Validation"}
+{: #ex-00 title="Generic Parameters with 'validity' for Schedule Validation"}

 ## The "period-of-time" Grouping